AdaCore/gnatcoverage/testsuite/Qualif/Ada/decision/Robustness/InhibitedCode/tc.rst

-Check that no stmt coverage violations are reported for explicitly deactivated
+No stmt coverage violations reported for explicitly deactivated sequences, in a subprogram or package elaboration body
 ==============================================================================

 Check that no stmt coverage violations are reported for explicitly deactivated